Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 ### Connecting to the virtual machine

 Now you are ready to run some PLC and HMI code on Tc/BSD.
-You find the target machine as you normally do.
+You find the target machine the usual way.
 You go to **Choose Target System > Search (Ethernet) > Broadcast search**.
 Note that next to your regular Wi-Fi/Ethernet ports, also two ports from VMware or one from VirtualBox shows up.
 Make sure the ports of your virtual machine are selected and click **OK** to start the search.

 {% picture 2022-tcbsd/select_ports.png %}

 Click **Add Route** select **Secure ADS** and click **OK**.
 In case it can't connect, click **Advanced** to show the options.
-Then select **IP address** instead of **Hostname**.
+Then select **IP address** instead of **Host name**.
 Then try to connect again.

 {% picture 2022-tcbsd/connected.png %}

-After successfully connecting to the PLC, you should be able to activate your configuration.
+After connecting to the PLC, you should be able to activate your configuration.
 Finally.
 You can develop TwinCAT code again while [sitting in a beer garden like some developers do](https://alltwincat.com/2020/06/15/the-five-best-and-worst-things-with-twincat/#the-very-concept-of-twincat).
 Freedom!

 ### Publishing the HMI